What is considered a transfer student?

 After I apply, what other application materials are expected for admission?

-• If you have fewer than 24 transferrable semester hours, official high school transcripts and official SAT or ACT scores are needed in addition to college and university transcripts.
-If it has been over 5 years since high school graduation, SAT/ACT scores are optional.
+• If you have fewer than 24 transferrable semester hours, official high school transcripts are needed in addition to college and university transcripts.

-• Fine Arts students are required to undergo an audition or portfolio review to be considered for admission into the Fine Arts department.
+• Fine Arts students are required to be admitted to the University and undergo an audition or portfolio review to be considered for admission into the Fine Arts department.

 • Concealment of previous course work completed at a college or university, whether intentional or not, is cause for cancellation of admission and registration.